-45. What are the criteria to determine whether a transaction is "unusual"?
+52. What are the criteria to determine whether a transaction is "unusual"?

-The assessment of whether a transaction is considered an unusual transaction is based on the objective and subjective indicators issued by ministerial regulation.
+The assessment of whether a transaction is considered an unusual transaction is based on the objective and subjective indicators issued by a Ministerial Regulation (Regeling indicatoren ongebruikelijke transacties (AB 2012 no. 47).

-- AML/CFT State Ordinance: article 25 - Interim regulation indicators unusual transactions AML/CFT State Ordinance (Interimregeling indicatoren ongebruikelijke transacties LWTF) (AB 2012 no. 23) - AML/CFT Handbook: Sections 6.2 and 6.3 - 46.
-A service provider must report an already carried out or intended unusual transaction to the MOT without delay.
+- AML/CFT State Ordinance: article 25 - Regeling indicatoren ongebruikelijke transacties (AB 2012 no. 47) - AML/CFT Handbook: Section 7 - 53.
+A service provider must report an already carried out or intended unusual transaction to the FIU (MOT) without delay.
 However, the definition of "customer" in article 1 of the AML/CFT State Ordinance refers to, among others, a person who causes a transaction to be carried out.
 No reference is made to an "intended transaction".

-It is correct that no reference is made to an "intended transaction" in the definition of a customer.
-However, taking into account the wording of article 26, paragraph 1 of the AML/CFT State Ordinance, it is evident that a "transaction" as defined in article 1 of the AML/CFT State Ordinance also includes "intended transaction".
+It is correct that no question made to an "intended transaction" in the definition of a customer.
+However, taking into account the wording of article 26, paragraph 1 of the AML/CFT State Ordinance, it is evident that a "transaction" as defined in article 1 of the AML/CFT State Ordinance also includes "intended transaction" (transactions that are not or not yet executed).

+- AML/CFT State Ordinance: article 26

+- AML/CFT Handbook: Section 7

-- AML/CFT State Ordinance: article 26 - 47.
-A service provider must not only report a completed unusual transaction to the MOT, but also an intended unusual transaction.
+- 54. A service provider must not only report a completed unusual transaction to the FIU (MOT), but also an intended unusual transaction.
 What is meant by an intended transaction?